-Babies with Trisomy 18 or 13 do not usually survive beyond neonatal stage; 20 to 30% die in the first month, and 90% by the time they complete one year.
-A very few of them can survive into their teenage.
+Babies with Trisomy 18 or 13 do not usually survive beyond the neonatal stage; 20 to 30% die in the first month, and 90% by the time they complete one year.
+Very few of them can survive into their teenage years.

 Your doctor could look out for these signs during your pregnancy, to detect chromosomal abnormalities.
 They are visible in ultrasound scans.

 - High quantity of amniotic fluid surrounds the baby (polyhydramnios).

 - There is only one umbilical cord artery.